-DFT 231 Jig & Fixture Design 1 2 0 2
+DFT 231 Jig & Fixture Design 2 n 2

 This course introduces the study of jigs and fixtures.
 Topics include different types, components, and uses of jigs and fixtures.
 Upon completion, students should be able to analyze, design, and complete a set of working drawings for a jig or fixture.